 - Garlic Hasselback Potatoes

-or check out my FULL RECIPE INDEX with over 700+ delicious Slimming World Recipes – fully searchable by syn value, meal type, ingredients etc
+or check out my FULL RECIPE INDEX with over 700+ delicious Slimming Eats Recipes - fully searchable by meal type, ingredients etc

 To chop the vegetables for the burgers, I use a mini food processor, like this Ninja Professional Stackable Chopper, you want the vegetables nice and small so that the burgers hold together well, the great thing about adding vegetables too, s that it keeps the burgers lovely and juicy.
 Extra Lean Ground Beef because of the very little fat, can become quite dry quickly.